 What To Wear To A Hot Yoga Class

-When dressing for hot yoga, focus on what clothing will keep you most cool.
-Moisture wicking pieces are ideal, as is workout gear with antimicrobial properties.
-You’ll want to avoid cotton, because it absorbs moisture; that means that when you sweat, your clothing will grow heavier, which won’t be comfortable.
-The more lightweight your fabric choices are, the better, so that they don’t cause you to overheat further.
+When dressing for hot yoga, wear clothing that will keep you most cool.
+Moisture-wicking pieces are ideal, as is workout gear with antimicrobial properties.
+You’ll want to avoid cotton because it absorbs moisture; that means that when you sweat, your clothing will grow heavier, which won’t be comfortable.
+The more lightweight your fabric choices are, the better so that they don’t cause you to overheat further.

 How To Get Started With Hot Yoga

 If you’d like to take a hot yoga class, there are a few steps that will help you be as prepared as possible.
 First, on the day of your class, you should make sure to drink plenty of water.
 Since you’ll be sweating a lot, arriving hydrated will ensure you don’t dehydrate quickly.
 Next, eat a light meal before class, not a heavy one; a stomach full of food won’t feel good during any exercises that use your abs.
 You’ll want to bring a yoga mat, a bottle of water, and a towel for wiping off your sweat.
 If you haven’t filled out the paperwork online and you’re going to a new studio, arrive early, so you have time to do so.
 Lastly, come prepared to bundle up well after class.
 Your muscles will be loose, and exposing them immediately to cold may make them contract too quickly.